Songtech-0912/songtech-0912.github.io/content/intro-pdes/index.md

 +++
-title = "A gentle guide to partial differential equations" date = 2024-01-14
+title = "A Gentle Guide to Partial Differential Equations" date = 2025-01-14
 +++

 This is a short guide/mini-book on introducing various topics in partial differential equations, including analytical methods of finding solutions, boundary-value problems, and discussions of widely-known PDEs.